ivanvikhrev/search-trees-comparison/readme.md

 # Comparison of Search Trees
-Course "Design and Analysis of Algorithms" task.
+"Design and Analysis of Algorithms" сourse task.
 Comparison of the next searching data structure:
 1. Splay tree
 2. AVL tree